-- 4.3.10 The system was developed by Freyssinet in response to a competition to reduce the cost, environmental impact and programme of bridge reconstructions and a trial was undertaken on a suitable brick arch structure of shorter span, which carried a live farm access over a non-operational railway that was to be recommissioned. - 4.3.11 Bridge jacking would also require modification of the existing parapets in order to raise their height to a minimum of 1.8m with the addition of steeple coping (anti-climb measure) for the purpose of protection against electrocution from the proposed OLE system.
+- 4.2.10 The system was developed by Freyssinet in response to a competition to reduce the cost, environmental impact and programme of bridge reconstructions and a trial was undertaken on a suitable brick arch structure of shorter span, which carried a live farm access over a non-operational railway that was to be recommissioned. - 4.2.11 Bridge jacking would also require modification of the existing parapets in order to raise their height to a minimum of 1.5m with the addition of steeple coping (anti-climb measure) for the purpose of protection against electrocution from the proposed OLE system.

-4.4 Option C Track Slue
+4.3 Option B - Track Slue

-4.4.1 Track slue involves moving the tracks to install OLE and enable trains to pass under the bridge at its highest point.
+4.3.1 Track slue involves moving the tracks to install OLE and enable trains to pass under the bridge at its highest point.
 The bridge was originally constructed to span four tracks, but only two tracks were installed.
 As a result, the current tracks pass under the bridge to one side, thus not making use of the full height of the arch.
 By moving the track so that the lines run under the centre of the arch, there would be no requirement to demolish the arch.
 To achieve this, the rail, sleepers, track drainage and track level services would need to be moved horizontally.
 Realigning the tracks locally at the structure will have an impact of the line speed, sighting and ride comfort of the train as the slues would need to extend far beyond the structure due to track geometry rules.
 In addition to this, extensive works would also be required to the approaches along the cutting.
-This would be achieved by stabilising the existing cutting slopes with retaining walls.
-The extent of the stabilisation would likely be in
+This would be achieved by stabilising the existing rock cutting slopes with retaining walls.
+The extent of the stabilisation would likely be in the region of approximately a few hundred metres to the approach/exit of the structure.

-- the region of approximately a few hundred metres to the approach/exit of the structure. - 4.4.2 Modification works would also be required to the existing parapets in order to raise their height to a minimum of 1.5m with the addition of steeple coping (anti-climb measure) for the purpose of protection against electrocution from the proposed OLE system. - 4.4.3 Three options have been taken forward for track slue: - Option C1 Moving the track 1335mm to the left to achieve functional electrical clearance - Option C2 Moving the track 855mm to the left to achieve >150mm passing electrical clearance - Option C3 Moving the track 415mm to the left to achieve sub functional electrical clearance - 4.4.4 All of the track slue options will require excavation works to the embankment on the Down Hull, including removal of vegetation.
-This would require rock breakout and restabilising works within an area of historic mine workings.
-For Options C1 and C2 the length of track involved would be c.900m to each track.
-Option C3 would require less excavation of the slope, limited to reprofiling and stabilisation for c.830m for each track.
+- 4.3.2 Modification works would also be required to the existing parapets in order to raise their height to a minimum of 1.5m with the addition of steeple coping (anti-climb measure) for the purpose of protection against electrocution from the proposed OLE system. - 4.3.3 Three options have been reviewed for track slue: - Option B1 Moving the track 1765mm to the left to achieve functional electrical clearance - Option B2 Moving the track 1085mm to the left to achieve >150mm passing electrical clearance - Option B3 Moving the track 605mm to the left to achieve sub functional electrical clearance - 4.3.4 All of the track slue options will require excavation works to the embankment on the Down Hull line, including removal of vegetation.
+This would require rock breakout and restabilising works to the cutting slopes within an area of historic mine workings. .
+For Options B1 and B2 the length of track involved would be c.900m to each track.
+Option B3 would require less excavation of the slope, limited to reprofiling and stabilisation for c.830m for each track.

-4.5 Option D Track Lower
+4.4 Option C - Track Lower